benmacintosh/freereview/README.md

 ###### the free review of propositions

-add new article by page number
+article template with text as html (just adding <p>) and conjectures/locations and page number title
 python freeze.py
 then push